Duncan's taxonomy: Systolic array

 Systolic arrays, proposed during the 1980s, are multiprocessors in which data and partial results are rhythmically pumped from processor to processor through a regular, local interconnection network.
 Systolic architectures use a global clock and explicit timing delays to synchronize data flow from processor to processor.
 Each processor in a systolic system executes an invariant sequence of instructions before data and results are pulsed to neighboring processors.

 MIMD architectures

-Based on Flynn's multiple-instruction-multiple-data streams terminology, this category spans a wide spectrum of architectures in which processors execute multiple instruction sequences on (potentially) dissimilar data streams without strict synchronization.
+Based on Flynn's MIMD (multiple instruction, multiple data streams) terminology, this category spans a wide spectrum of architectures in which processors execute multiple instruction sequences on (potentially) dissimilar data streams without strict synchronization.
 Although both instruction and data streams can be different for each processor, they need not be.
 Thus, MIMD architectures can run identical programs that are in various stages at any given time, run unique instruction and data streams on each processor or execute a combination of each these scenarios.
 This category is subdivided further primarily on the basis of memory organization.